oseminck/tree_order_evaluation/README.md

 The value of variable `testNb` may be changed in order to change the number of random orders generated to evaluate the probability of getting the observed number of conflicts (or less) by chance.

 ## Versions
-* v1.0: computation of the minimum number of conflicts and significance evaluation by random simulations
+* v1.0 (2021-06-15): computation of the minimum number of conflicts and significance evaluation by random simulations
-* v2.0: added the computation of the minimum number of leaves to delete
+* v2.0 (2021-09-23): added the computation of the minimum number of leaves to delete
-* v2.1: corrected a bug (child permutation initialization) and saved the time taken to compute parameters
+* v2.1 (2021-10-02): corrected a bug (child permutation initialization) and saved the time taken to compute parameters
-* v2.2: added a code to compute parameters for all files of a folder
+* v2.2 (2021-10-04): added a code to compute parameters for all files of a folder
+* v2.3 (2022-08-04): corrected a bug (worst-case initialisation was incorrect for the inversion number computation)